 My soul, find rest in God; my hope comes from him.
 Ps.
 62:5

-Lord Jesus, nothing compares with being certain of your love, surrendered to your sovereignty, and alive to the hope of the Gospel.
-May this glorious triad permeate this week, kiss each day, and quell our restlessness.
+Lord Jesus, nothing compares with being enveloped in your love, ruled by your peace, and alive to the hope of the Gospel.
+May this glorious triad permeate the rest of July, kiss each day, and quell our nagging restlessness.

-We continue to live in a season of floating disquiet, low-rumbling anxiety, hair-trigger irritation.
-So we make King David’s prayer our own.
-“Soul, find your rest in God alone!”
-Don’t medicate foolishly; default to blame-and-shame, or give into worry.
-Don’t minimize, or exaggerate, your concerns.
-Just go to Jesus.
-Go to Jesus right now.
+We continue to live in a season of floating disquiet, rumbling anxiety, hair-trigger uneasiness.
+So, we make King David’s prayer our own.
+“Soul, find your rest in God alone.
+Don’t medicate foolishly, default to unbelief, or give into worry.
+Don’t minimize or exaggerate your concerns; just go to Jesus—keep collapsing on Christ, casting your cares on your Father (1 Pet.
+5:7), and listening to the witness of the Holy Spirit” (Rom.
+8:16).

-Give us extra strength for being patient and kind—with family members, co-workers, and whoever you bring across our paths this week.
-May we feast on the grace and truth of the Gospel 10 times more so than we consume the not-very-social-media.
-So very Amen we pray, in your tender and triumphant name.
+Give us extra strength for being patient and kind—with family members, co-workers, and whoever you bring across our paths.
+May we feast on the grace and truth of the Gospel 10 times more so than we snack on the inanity, banality, and insanity of our world.
+So Very Amen, we pray.